shubhamtamhane/mnist/README.md

 # mnist
-Prediction on the MNIST dataset
+# Prediction on the MNIST dataset

+## Language used: Python